melxx001/melxx001.github.io/_posts/2015-10-01-learning-es6.md

 ## What is ES6?

-ECMAScript 6 is the upcoming version of the ECMAScript standard, This interesting [site](http://kangax.github.io/compat-table/es6/){:target="_blank"} shows ES6 compatibility with current browsers, compilers and servers.
+ECMAScript 6 is the newest version of the ECMAScript standard.
+It is the 2015 update to the JavaScript language and is refered to as ES6 or ES2015.

+To see ES6's compatibility with current browsers, compilers and servers, you can find a table at this [site](http://kangax.github.io/compat-table/es6/){:target="_blank"}.
 If you have time to kill, you can also see the draft [ES2015 standard](https://people.mozilla.org/~jorendorff/es6-draft.html){:target="_blank"} for full specification of the ECMAScript 6 language.

 There's a lot of cool stuff in ES6!